Judge pauses much of Trump administration's massive downsizing of federal agencies

 “They are not waiting for these planning documents” to go through long processes, she said.
 “They’re not asking for approval, and they’re not waiting for it.”

-The temporary restraining order applies to departments including the departments of Agriculture, Energy, Labor, Interior, State, Treasury and Veteran Affairs.
+The temporary restraining order applies to departments including the departments of Agriculture, Energy, Labor, Interior, State, Treasury and Veterans Affairs.

 It also applies to the National Science Foundation, Small Business Association, Social Security Administration and Environmental Protection Agency.